Zeolite

-Zeolites are microporous, crystalline aluminosilicate materials commonly used as commercial adsorbents and catalysts.
-They mainly consist of silicon, aluminium, oxygen, and have the general formula M1/nn+(AlO_{2})^{−}(SiO_{2})x･yH_{2}O where M1/nn+ is either a metal ion or H+.
-These positive ions can be exchanged for others in a contacting electrolyte solution. exchanged zeolites are particularly useful as solid acid catalysts.
+Zeolites are a group of several microporous, crystalline aluminosilicate minerals commonly used as commercial adsorbents and catalysts.
+They mainly consist of silicon, aluminium, and oxygen, and have the general formula M1/nn+(AlO_{2})^{−}(SiO_{2})x･yH_{2}O where M1/nn+ is either a metal ion or H+.

-The term zeolite was originally coined in 1756 by Swedish mineralogist Axel Fredrik Cronstedt, who observed that rapidly heating a material, believed to have been stilbite, produced large amounts of steam from water that had been adsorbed by the material.
+The term was originally coined in 1756 by Swedish mineralogist Axel Fredrik Cronstedt, who observed that rapidly heating a material, believed to have been stilbite, produced large amounts of steam from water that had been adsorbed by the material.
 Based on this, he called the material zeolite, from the Greek ζέω (zéō), meaning "to boil" and λίθος (líthos), meaning "stone".

-Zeolites occur naturally but are also produced industrially on a large scale.
+Zeolites occur naturally, but are also produced industrially on a large scale.
 As of December 2018, 253 unique zeolite frameworks have been identified, and over 40 naturally occurring zeolite frameworks are known.
-Every new zeolite structure that is obtained is examined by the International Zeolite Association Structure Commission (IZA-SC) and receives a three letter designation.
+Every new zeolite structure that is obtained is examined by the International Zeolite Association Structure Commission (IZA-SC) and receives a three-letter designation.